Zach VanValkenburg

-Early life and education
+Early life

 VanValkenburg was born on February 17, 1998, in Zeeland, Michigan.
 He attended Zeeland West High School, and was a three-year player at linebacker and defensive end.
 As a junior, he earned all-conference honors.
 As a senior, VanValkenburg was team captain and made 85 tackles, earning first-team all-state, all-conference, and Holland Sentinel Defensive Player of the Year honors, as well as being named to the Detroit Free Press Dream Team.
 In addition to playing football, VanValkenburg was also a four-year letterman in wrestling, earning all-state honors, and played four seasons on the track team.